Xakaiczar/ProjectWarehouseWreckage/README.md

 I not only included an ammo count so the player could manage their ammo carefully and avoid defeat, but also a prop count so they would know if they were close to winning.
 These numbers are variable - as you'd expect - and connect directly to the player.

 IMAGE OF BP

+This gives the player direct feedback about how close they are to reaching or failing their primary objective, a critical piece of information for a satisfying experience.

+I also added a sidebar to help the player with controls; while some of it is intuitive (e.g. WASD to walk, or LMB to shoot), there may be functionality they otherwise wouldn't know about (e.g. RMB for "Prop Vision").

 Then, for the finishing touches, I added a win screen: